ballouzlab/OutDeCo_lite/vignettes/vignette.md

 ```
 <img src="./figures/plot_coexpression_heatmap_down.png" height = 300/>

-You can look at the node degrees to get a sense of the global/local connectivities of the genes.
+You can look at the node degrees to get a sense of the global and local connectivities of the genes.
 ```{r eval = FALSE}
 plot_scatter(node_degrees$up[,1]/node_degrees$n_genes_total,
                   node_degrees$up[,2]/node_degrees$n_genes_up,